-Queen Elizabeth II herself took a liking to the Bongjeongsa on her well-publicized visit to Korea in 1999.
-As impressive as her thumbs up is, however, Bongjeongsa is a drop in the hat compared to the temples and historical buildings you’ll encounter on your next stop of your Korea itinerary…
+Queen Elizabeth II herself took a liking to the Bongjeongsa on her well-publicized visit to South Korea in 1999.
+As impressive as her thumbs up is, however, Bongjeongsa is a drop in the hat compared to the temples and historical buildings you’ll encounter on your next stop of your South Korea itinerary…

 Where to Stay in Andong